BTSC10/Talking-to-Plants/README.md

 # Talking-to-Plants
 “Talking to Plants” via Active Digital Image Processing: Industry 4.0, IoT, Technology for Future Farming

+This project is built upon the work complete by the below team members, where the project was continued as a Summer Internship

 ## Team Members:
 | name  | user |
 | ------------- | ------------- |